This post may contain affiliate links. Please read our disclosure policy.

 A loaf of rosemary focaccia bread with cut pieces of bread on top.

-Making the biga
+Make the biga (starter):

 steps to make focaccia